alirezafrontend/form-samaneh-rashinTeb/README.md

-# Form Samaneh RashinTeb Project
+# Form Samaneh RashinTeb test

 A web application built with **React**, **TypeScript**, and **Bootstrap** for managing forms and displaying data in tables.
 This project allows users to submit data through forms and view it in a structured, responsive table layout.